Pawsey-Internships/diversity_inclusion_workshop/content/_index.md

 Things to note:
 * The workshop will be interactive; we'll be discussing, voting and even doing a little bit of coding!
 * Only participate in as much as you are comfortable with.
 Calling out is encouraged but don't feel like you have to speak in front of everyone
-* The live workshop will be recorded for those who cannot make it